 Tesla walks back its plan to close most showrooms

-DETROIT (AP) — Tesla is walking back its plan to close most retail stores worldwide in a move the company says will force it to raise prices on most of its electric vehicles.
+DETROIT (AP) — Tesla is walking back plans to close most of its showrooms worldwide and announced price hikes for most of its electric vehicles.

-The company still will move to online-only sales, but now says it won't close as many stores as originally thought.

-The $35,000 base Model 3 will still be available but the company will raise prices 3 percent on all other models.
+The $35,000 base Model 3 will still be available, but the company is raising prices by 3 percent on all other models.

 The company gave no numbers, but said it would close only about half the stores that it had intended to.
 It has 378 stores and service centers worldwide and about 100 stores in the U.S.